 Download, print and send the audition information form and a dance resume.
 The audition form will let us know to expect you and, combined with your resume, it will give us an idea of your dance training and goals before you arrive.
 We should receive all this material at least a week before your audition date.
-If you are interested in applying for a scholarship, you should also send two letters of recommendation.
+If you are interested in applying for a scholarship, you should also send two letters of recommendation and an essay.
 (See below for more information on scholarships.)

 Will I have a chance to talk to the dance faculty at the auditions?

 Yes, we will divide you into small groups after the audition class and solo showings, and you will meet with a faculty member for an interview and to ask any questions you may have.